'Dune' (2021) Review: Hypnotic Space Epic and World Building

 What kept my interest, though, was a good cast (Oscar Isaac, Rebecca Ferguson, Josh Brolin, Jason Momoa) and the majestic tone Villeneuve creates with his shooting style.
 Also, despite all the mumbo-jumbo, and much of the early dialogue is pretty cryptic, I still knew what was going on and therefore wanted to know what might happen next.

 Another plus is that there’s more sci-fi than magic.
 The only magic is something Paul does with his voice, which works like the Force in Star Wars.
-Thankfully, this only serves as the dues ex machine the one time.
+Thankfully, this only serves as the deus ex machina the one time.
 The sci-fi elements, however, are pretty clever and based in part on believable concepts.

 If you’re looking for an exciting adventure movie, except for a few scenes involving Momoa and Brolin, this is not it.
 And the story is one you’ve seen a million times.
 What lifts it onto something worthwhile is how beautifully it’s shot and directed, the world-building, and the performances, most especially Ferguson as Paul’s protective mother.